levist7/NLP_Disaster_Tweet_Analysis/README.md

 ## Project 🎯

 It’s not always clear whether a person’s words are actually announcing a disaster or not.
-The goal is to build a machine learning model that predicts which Tweets talks about real disasters and which ones do not.
+The goal is to build a deep learning model that predicts which Tweets talks about real disasters and which ones do not.

 This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’s [website]("https://www.figure-eight.com/data-for-everyone/").
 They hand-classified a dataset of 10,000 tweets.
 The dataset may contain text that may be considered as profane, vulgar, or offensive.